Titanium Electrolytic Cell Module

 Output & Function Testing

-Titanium Electrolytic Cell Quality Testing Parameters
+Titanium Electrolytic Cell QC Parameters

 Quality Item What We Verify Why It Matters

-MMO Coating Coating type, loading, uniformity, and surface condition Determines chlorine generation efficiency and electrode life
+MMO Coating Coating type, loading, uniformity and surface condition Determines chlorine generation efficiency and electrode life

-Electrode Gap Spacing, alignment, active area, and polarity arrangement Affects voltage, output, flow behavior, and current distribution
+Electrode Gap Spacing, alignment, active area and polarity arrangement Affects voltage, output, flow behavior and current distribution

-Cell Sealing Housing, gasket, unions, pressure resistance, and leak condition Prevents leakage and installation failure
+Cell Sealing Housing, gasket, unions, pressure resistance and leak condition Prevents leakage and installation failure

-Electrical Continuity Terminal, busbar, current path, and power connection Ensures stable current input and safe operation
+Electrical Continuity Terminal, busbar, current path and power connection Ensures stable current input and safe operation

-Flow Path Inlet/outlet, flow rate, pressure drop, and hydraulic distribution Supports stable electrolysis and gas release
+Flow Path Inlet / outlet, flow rate, pressure drop and hydraulic distribution Supports stable electrolysis and gas release

-Housing Material UPVC / CPVC / PMMA / titanium material compatibility Matches chemical, pressure, and temperature conditions
+Housing Material UPVC / CPVC / PMMA / titanium material compatibility Matches chemical, pressure and temperature conditions

 Performance Proof for OEM Cell Buyers